tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 The first time a new blockchain is started, Tendermint calls `InitChain`.
-From then on, method `FinalizeBlock` is executed at the end of each block, resulting in an updated application state.
+From then on, method `FinalizeBlock` is executed at the end of each block, resulting in an updated Application state.
 During consensus execution of a block height, before method `FinalizeBlock` is called, methods `PrepareProposal`, `ProcessProposal`, `ExtendVote`, and `VerifyVoteExtension` may be called a number of times.